What is this test for?

 The one-way analysis of variance (ANOVA) is used to determine whether there are any statistically significant differences between the means of three or more independent (unrelated) groups.
 This guide will provide a brief introduction to the one-way ANOVA, including the assumptions of the test and when you should use this test.
-If you are familiar with the one-way ANOVA, you can skip this guide and go straight to how to run this test in SPSS Statistics by clicking here.
+If you are familiar with the one-way ANOVA, but would like to carry out a one-way ANOVA analysis, go to our guide: One-way ANOVA in SPSS Statistics.

 The one-way ANOVA compares the means between the groups you are interested in and determines whether any of those means are statistically significantly different from each other.
 Specifically, it tests the null hypothesis: